firefly-iii/firefly-iii/.github/CONTRIBUTING.md

 ## Pull requests

-I can only accept pull requests against the `develop` branch, never the `master` branch
+I can only accept pull requests against the `develop` branch, never the `master` branch.